0xfacad3/0xfacade/README.md

 📗 I currently have environment skils
 </h2>

-Docker, Microsoft Azure, AWS, and more.
+AI, Docker, Microsoft Azure, AWS, and more.
 <br>
 <br>
 Studying: Cloud Architecture and more.